danielcrimp/danielcrimp.github.io/collections/_drafts/2024-03-31-matta-application.md

 ## Conclusion
 At the time of writing this, I'm sitting on the couch in the Matta office, having come in a bit early to finish off this post.
 I got the job!

 In hindsight, I think I really made the application for me.
-I liked it.
-I was *good* at it.
-I stayed up 'til midnight every day for a week - designing, painting and polishing, agonising over details.
-This was more effort than I'd put into anything I'd done at work since I was a recent graduate, and I think I know why.
+[I liked it.
+I was *good* at it.](https://www.youtube.com/watch?v=FQlAfI91cZ8) I stayed up 'til midnight every day for a week - designing, painting and polishing, agonising over details.
+Why did I put so much effort into this?
+In writing this post, I think I've figured out the answer to that.

 Something changed since I was a kid looking forward to a career in engineering.
 The type of problems our best minds once solved were practical.
 Nowadays, our skills are put to designing solutions for increasingly nebulous and abstract problems.
 Your average technical mind is more likely to be found creating the next fintech unicorn than repairing a pump for the well.

-Making this application reminded me there is still value to be found in creating things that serve humanity in real life.
+Making this application reminded me there is still value to be found in creating things that serve humanity in the real world.
 That I can work on these problems for a living is rewarding, and the transition to this work has had a hugely positive effect on my wellbeing.

 >
 "The place to improve the world is first in one's own heart and head and hands, and then work outward from there.
 Other people can talk about how to expand the destiny of mankind.
 I just want to talk about how to fix a motorcycle."